daenetCorporation/DurableTaskMicroservices/README.md

 ### Microservice (Orchestrations) loading

+This topic explains how the host loads the orchestration assemblies and the configuration.

 1. The *WindowsServiceHost* searches for all `*.config.xml` files in the working directory.
 These files must contain your XML serialized `Microservice`.
 1. Now *WindowsServiceHost* gets all Types which are used in the `Microservices`.